 Information For Authors

-Authors are encouraged to submit manuscripts pertinent to pteridology for publication in the American Fern Journal.
-Manuscripts should be sent to the managing editor.
+Authors are encouraged to submit manuscripts pertinent to the biology of ferns for publication in the American Fern Journal.
+Manuscripts should be submitted electronically through the following website: http://www.editorialmanager.com/afj/default.aspx.
+For questions about submission or other aspects of the American Fern Journal, contact the editor.

 Acceptance of papers for publication depends on merit as judged by two or more referees.
 Authors are encouraged to contribute toward publishing costs; however, the payment or non-payment of page charges will affect neither the acceptability of manuscripts nor the date of publication.